Ankitasw/Ankitasw/README.md

 ### 👋 Hi, I’m Ankita Swamy

 - 💼 I am working as Member of Technical Staff at VMware
-- 👀 I have recently started contributing to SIG cluster lifecycle
+- 👀 I am an active contributor to SIG cluster lifecycle
-- 💞️ I’m looking to collaborate on SIG cluster lifecycle
+- 💞️ I’m looking to collaborate on Kubernetes and SIGs
 - 💬 You can reach me out on Kubernetes Slack with handle @swan

 ### GitHub Stats